Mark Felt: Deep Throat speculation

+However, Ephron did figure out the secret on her own, and she was the one who told their children: Ephron read in Woodward and Bernstein's book All the President's Men that in Bernstein's notes, he referred to Deep Throat as "MF"; Bernstein said it stood for "My Friend", but Ephron correctly guessed it stood for Mark Felt, the former associate director of the FBI.
+After Ephron's marriage with Bernstein ended, Ephron revealed Deep Throat's identity to her son Jacob and anyone else who asked.
+She once said, "I would give speeches to 500 people and someone would say, 'Do you know who Deep Throat is?'
+And I would say, 'It's Mark Felt.'"
+Classmates of Jacob at the Dalton School and Vassar College recall him revealing to numerous people that Felt was Deep Throat.
+This revelation attracted little media attention despite Deep Throat's identity being publicly unknown.
+Ephron said, "No one, apart from my sons, believed me."
+Ephron was invited by Arianna Huffington to write about the experience in The Huffington Post, for which Ephron was a regular blogger and part-time editor.
+(Bernstein reiterated on June 2, 2005, on the Today Show that he had never told Ephron.)

-Leonard Garment, President Nixon's former law partner who became White House counsel after John W. Dean's resignation, ruled Felt out as Deep Throat in his 2000 book In Search of Deep Throat.
+Leonard Garment, President Nixon's former law partner who became White House counsel after John W. Dean's resignation, ruled Felt out as Deep Throat in his 2000 book In Search of Deep Throat (though he did also mention Jacob Bernstein telling other summer campers it was Mark Felt).
 Garment wrote:

 The Felt theory was a strong one ...
 Felt had a personal motive for acting.
 After the death of J. Edgar Hoover ...
 Felt thought he was a leading candidate to succeed Hoover ...
 The characteristics were a good fit.
 The trouble with Felt's candidacy was that Deep Throat in All the President's Men simply did not sound to me like a career FBI man.

 Garment said the information leaked to Woodward was inside White House information to which Felt would not have had access.
 "Felt did not fit."

 In 2002 the San Francisco Chronicle profiled Felt.
 Noting his denial in The FBI Pyramid, the paper wrote:

 Curiously, his son—American Airlines pilot Mark Felt—now says that shouldn't be read as a definitive denial, and that he plans to answer the question once-and-for-all in a second memoir.
 The excerpt of the working draft obtained by the Chronicle has Felt still denying he's Throat but providing a rationale for why Throat did the right thing.